Made in Milwaukee: Milorganite

 "South Shore is a different kind of plant, it's an anaerobic digestion plant," says Spence.
 "So what we have down there is a breakdown of solids, digested solids.
 They're shipped back up here.
 Milorganite is made of two different types of sludge: digested and waste-activated.
 You've got flows coming in – water that's processed here and water that's processed at South Shore – and it comes together (in the Mixed Liquor Gallery) in a certain percentage and all those bugs make up Milorganite."

-Entering the manufacturing building – it's the big one you can see from the Hoan and from Summerfest, with the big smokestack on top – I'm immediately reminded of the industrial scenes in Antonioni's film, "Red Desert."
+Entering the manufacturing building – it's the large one you can see from the Hoan and from Summerfest, with the big smokestack on top – I'm immediately reminded of the industrial scenes in Antonioni's film, "Red Desert."

 There are rows and rows of pipes of all sizes, the din of machinery, darkness illuminated by a yellowish light.